-Which institute courses do 18–30-year-old PathwayConnect students take each semester during PathwayConnect?
+Which institute courses do 18– to 30-year-old PathwayConnect students take each semester during PathwayConnect?

-The institute courses 18–30-year-old students take vary at each institute location.
+The institute courses 18– to 30-year-old students take vary at each institute location.
 Students should contact their local institute to find out which courses are offered.

 What day do my PathwayConnect courses begin?

-For 18–30-year old students taking institute, the first day of institute classes varies by location.
+For 18– to 30-year old students taking institute, the first day of institute classes varies by location.
 Students should contact their local institute or Pathway missionaries for more information.

 Can students age 31+ take institute courses?

 No. PathwayConnect follows the guidelines set by Seminaries & Institutes of Religion, which states that institutes of religion provide religious instruction for single and married students ages 18–30.
 Students age 31+ enrolled in Pathway’s Standard version enroll in online religion courses offered through BYU-Idaho.
 See Pathway Course Descriptions for more information.
 Students age 31+ who are enrolled in Pathway’s L version are not required to complete religion courses.